The Ada Lovelace Institute is an independent research and deliberative body tasked to ensure data and AI work for people and society.

 The Institute will provide expert, independent commentary on the ethical and social impacts of data, algorithms and AI, to inform the thinking of governments, industry, public bodies and civil society organisations in the UK and globally.

-An independent Council will lead the intellectual direction for the Institute, with individuals drawn from different sectors, disciplines and domains.
-The Council will provide an overview of shared ethical questions raised by the use of technologies and identify emerging social issues.
+An independent Board will lead the intellectual direction for the Institute, with individuals drawn from different sectors, disciplines and domains.
+The Board will provide an overview of shared ethical questions raised by the use of technologies and identify emerging social issues.
 It will initiate diverse working groups around ethical test cases, tasked to undertake deliberation, research and public dialogue in order to develop recommendations and frameworks for ethical practice.
 Over time the Institute will build up a body of shared ethical ‘case law’ for other actors to draw on.